BookBeat/MockingKit/README.md

 The [online documentation][Documentation] has a [getting started guide][Getting-Started] guide to help you get started with MockingKit.

 In short, MockingKit lets you mock any protocols and open classes.
-For instance, consider that you have this protocol:
+For instance, consider this simple protocol:

 ```swift
 protocol MyProtocol {